Are Language Models Sensitive to Morally Irrelevant Distractors?: Methods

 \paragraph{Visual Distractors} We select distractors from the Open Affective Standardized Image Set (OASIS; \citealp{kurdi2017oasis}), which contains images that have been scored by human annotators for valence and arousal.
-We exclude images of people and animals across all categories to avoid graphic images at the extremes of the valence scores.
-We also exclude other emotionally extreme images (e.g. a nuclear explosion) to ensure consistency with the criteria for textual distractors.
-We then sort each image by highest valence for the positive category, lowest valence for the negative category, and valence closest to the median for the neutral category and sample the top 10 images for each category.
+We exclude images of people and animals (to avoid graphic images) and other emotionally extreme images (e.g. a nuclear explosion) to ensure consistency with the criteria for textual distractors.
+We then select images with the 10 highest valence scores for the positive category, 10 lowest for the negative category, and 10 closest to the median for the neutral category.
 For example, a positive visual distractor might depict beautiful scenery, a neutral one might depict a wall, and a negative one might depict garbage.